Healthy Smoothie Recipes for Kids

 This strawberry banana smoothie for kids might look a little different but frozen-on-a-stick has real appeal on a hot summer day, for kids and adults alike!

 To make popsicle out of your smoothies, you can use little paper or plastic cups and wooden popsicle sticks (available at Michael's Crafts, among other places) or you can invest in your own reusable, freezer-friendly set like these pops molds (I like that these are made out of metal and not plastic.)
-Blend up your favorite strawberry banana smoothie recipe (try Blendtopia Immunity, strawberry and banana plus pineapple and blueberry, boosted with chia and flax seeds, goji berries and lacuma.)
+Blend up your favorite strawberry banana smoothie recipe (try Blendtopia Immunity, strawberry and banana plus pineapple and blueberry, boosted with chia seeds and flax seeds, goji berries and lacuma.)
 Pour the smoothie into the cups or molds, add the sticks and put them in the freezer for six hours or so.
 What kid could pass up a popsicle for breakfast?!

 What's your summer breakfast go-to for your kids?
 Share your ideas and experiences in the comments below.
 Be sure to come follow Blendtopia on Facebook to stay connected, and follow us on Pinterest to get even more ideas for maintaining our mental, physical, and emotional wellness.